official-notfishvr/shadcn-ui/README.md

 * Fix Styles that are borken if there is any
 * Fix the GUIComponents not ending of the end of the gui
-* Fix the Custom Font not working for table
+* Fix the Custom Font not working for IL2CPP

 ## Contribution Guidelines